 Agro-Business Industry based specialisation.

-Although the Dual Node Industrialisation scenario corresponds well with the countrywide transformation objectives of accelerating growth of the industrial and services sector, it is highly unlikely that this development will be achieved in the near future.
+Although the Dual Node Industrialisation scenario in the Mekong Delta Plan corresponds well with the countrywide transformation objectives of accelerating growth of the industrial and services sector, it is highly unlikely that this development will be achieved in the near future.
 In view of environmental problems and manageable climate change impacts pursuing a strategy that is targeted at developing the core Agro-Business Industry based specialisation is considered to offer the best perspectives for the Mekong Delta:

 The transition toward a high-value agrobusiness-industry economy requires a significant shift in focus from government: away from a role dominated by planning and monitoring efforts towards a role in actively pursuing an "enabling environment" by acting as incubator for innovation and sustainability, in close cooperation with the private sector.
 Embedment in a coordinating body at the interprovincial level is essential and can facilitate effective funnelling of ODA resources and FDI within the delta.